Arvidsson, Danault power Kings past Golden Knights, 4-2 - WHIZ News

 It was tied at 1 after one, with Amadio’s power-play goal canceling out Vilardi’s 15th of the season.

-Vilardi opened the scoring on a one-timer from the left circle with 8:03 left in the period, his second goal in three games following a 10-game drought.

-Amadio buried a one-timer from the left dot set up by Alex Pietrangelo with 6:52 left in the first.
-Amadio has three goals and three assists during a four-game point streak.
+“Divisional game, we gotta win these games, especially at home,” Arvidsson said.
+“It’s hard coming back from a break and just having the time with your family and getting refocused, so I think we did a great job with that.”

-The roles reversed in the second, with Danault scoring for the Kings to tie it up after McNabb put the visitors ahead.
+The roles reversed in the second, with Danault scoring for the Kings to tie it up after McNabb put the visitors ahead off an audacious backhand between his own legs pass by Reilly Smith.

-Reilly Smith made an audacious backhand between his own legs pass to give McNabb an easy shot into an open net for his first of the season midway through the period and a brief 2-1 edge.

-Danault was at the back post to finish Arvidsson’s pass through the slot and tie it 2-all with 6:38 left in the second.
+“Pretty even game,” Vegas center William Karlsson said.
+“Unfortunately, we couldn’t score more, but we got the chances and I think that’s something we can bring to the next game.”

 MISSING MARTINEZ

-Golden Knights D Alec Martinez did not play in the final two periods.
-He blocked a shot by Alex Iafallo with 2:29 left in the first and played one more shift to wrap up the period, but did not return after the first intermission.
+Golden Knights D Alec Martinez did not play in the final two periods because of a lower-body injury.
+He blocked a shot by Iafallo with 2:29 left in the first and played one more shift to wrap up the period, but did not return after the first intermission.
+Cassidy said the team would have a better idea as to the severity of the injury on Wednesday.

 Vegas was briefly down to four defenseman in the second period after Daniil Miromanov was left bloodied by a puck to the face.